The page has been translated by Gen AI.

 systemctl status chrony

-You can check if chrony is synchronized using the tracking, sources, and sourcestats commands.
+You can check in detail whether chrony is synchronized by using the chronyc commands tracking, sources, and sourcestats.

 chronyc sources